CyberShark Research Summary · February 2026

 Click points for details.
 Colors reflect the active metric (performance, load time, ads, or reviews).
 Stats below update with your current map view.

-View modes: Points = individual sites · Clusters = grouped · Heatmap / Hex / Grid = density · Arcs = connection flows.
+View modes: Points = individual sites · Clusters = grouped · Heatmap / Hex = density (hex bins scale with zoom).

 Get your site tested against this index